PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Financial assets at amortized cost are subsequently measured at amortized cost using the effective interest method.
 The amortized cost is reduced by impairment losses, if any.
 Interest income and impairment are recognized in the Statement of Profit and Loss.

-• Financial assets at fair value through other comprehensive income (FVTOCI)
+• Financial assets at fair value through other comprehensive Income (FVTOCI)

 These assets are subsequently measured at fair value through other comprehensive income (OCI).
-Changes in fair values are recognized in OCI and on derecognition, cumulative gain or loss previously recognized in OCI is reclassified to the Statement of Profit and Loss.
-Interest income calculated using EIR and impairment loss, if any, are recognized in the Statement of Profit and Loss.
+Changes in fair values are recognized In OCI and on derecognition, cumulative gain or loss previously recognized in OCI Is reclassified to the Statement of Profit and Loss.
+Interest income calculated using EIR and impairment loss, if any. are recognized in the Statement of Profit and Loss.

-• Financial assets at fair value through profit or loss (FVTPL)
+• Financial assets at fair value through profit or loss (FVTPI.)

-These assets are subsequently measured at fair value.
-Net gains and losses, including any interest income, are recognized in the Statement of Profit and Loss.
+These assets are subsequently measured at fair value Net gains and losses, including any interest income, are recognized in the Statement of Profit and Loss.

 Financial assets are not reclassified subsequent to their recognition except if and in the period the Company changes its business model for managing for financial assets.